 ALBA'S Gourock by election candidate Chris McEleny has paid a deep personal tribute to Alex Salmond his 'close friend' and 'father figure'.

-Former councillor Chris McEleny, now Alba's General Secretary, has spoken to the Tele about his profound send of loss as he flies out to Macedonia to help with the repatriation of the politician, who died aged 69.
+Former councillor Chris McEleny, now Alba's General Secretary, has spoken to the Tele about his profound sense of loss as he flies out to Macedonia to help with the repatriation of the politician, who died aged 69.

 Alex Salmond had an affinity with Inverclyde having visited many times over the years and was due in Gourock in the coming weeks to support Mr McEleny’s campaign.